 We have built some list commands that can be used to check the "internals" of the protocol.

-Show all router interfaces and which ones have HPIM-DM and IGMP enabled.
-For IGMP enabled interfaces check the IGMP Querier state.
-For HPIM enabled interfaces check security settings.
+Show all router interfaces and which ones have HPIM-DM and IGMP/MLD enabled.
+For IGMP/MLD enabled interfaces outputs the Querier state.
+For HPIM enabled interfaces outputs security settings.

 Verify neighbors that have established a neighborhood relationship.